Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 3. If there is an active/open child support case in Texas, submit an official Request for Review to the Texas Attorney General’s Office for review.

-4. Upon approval, a court order will be issued to change the child support amount.
+4. Upon approval, the court will issue an order to change the child support amount.

 The typical processing time for a child support modification request in Texas can vary and generally takes a minimum of six months to finalize the modification.